encode/uvicorn/docs/index.md

 $ pip install uvicorn
 ```

-This will install uvicorn with minimal (pure Python) dependencies.
+This will install uvicorn with minimal (pure Python) dependencies
+(note: this does not enable websockets support, see below for "activating" it).

 ```shell
 $ pip install uvicorn[standard]